ArchipelagoMW/Archipelago/worlds/psychonauts/docs/en_Psychonauts.md

 <h2 style="text-transform:none";>Changes from the vanilla game</h2>

-This randomizer seeks to revitalize the original Psychonauts experience and add replayability by randomizing the locations of most items, and allowing access to minds to play them in any order through the Collective Unconscious.
+This randomizer seeks to revitalize the original Psychonauts experience and add replayability by randomizing the locations of most items and allowing access to minds to play them in any order through the Collective Unconscious.
 There are several options for ways to finish the game, allowing for different goals beyond beating the final boss.

 In addition, there are other changes to the game that make it better optimized for a randomizer: